 You must be clear about exactly what you believe is inaccurate and how we must correct it, providing evidence of the inaccuracies where available.

-We will confirm that we have corrected your personal data.
-However, if we consider that your data does not need to be corrected, we will explain why.
+We will confirm that we have corrected your personal information.
+However, if we consider that your information does not need to be corrected, we will explain why.
 Either way, we will respond to your request within one month (or up to three months for complex requests).

 4) Your right to erasure

-The right to erasure gives you the option to request the deletion or removal of your personal data where there is no reason for us to continue to use it.
+The right to erasure gives you the option to request the deletion or removal of your personal information where there is no reason for us to continue to use it.

-The right is not absolute and we will not delete personal data which we still need to fulfill our official responsibilities as a Fire and Rescue Service.
+The right is not absolute and we will not delete personal information which we still need to fulfil our official responsibilities as a Fire and Rescue Service.
 We may notify you if this is the case.

 5) Your right to restriction

 The right to restriction can also be applied in other situations.
-If you are concerned that we may be processing data about in a manner that isn’t fair and lawful, you can request that processing is restricted while you pursue a complaint / determine our condition for processing.
+If you are concerned that we may be processing information about you, in a manner that isn’t fair and lawful, you can request that processing is restricted while you pursue a complaint / determine our condition for processing.

 We will consider your request and reply within one month (or three months for complex cases) with the outcome.